slint-ui/slint/api/rs/slint/mcu.md

-We recommend reading the [Rust Embedded Book](https://docs.rust-embedded.org/book/), and the curated list of [Awesome Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust) for a wide range of crates, tools and training materials.
+We recommend reading the [Rust Embedded Book](https://docs.rust-embedded.org/book/), and the curated list of [Awesome Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust) for a wide range of crates, tools, and training materials.
 These resources should guide you through the initial setup.
 Many include a "hello world" example to get started with your device.

 Slint requires a custom global memory allocator in a bare metal environment with `#![no_std]`.